Ultrasonic Sensor FAQ: Mounting Tips

 In industrial plants, correct mounting is just as important as selecting the right sensor.
 We have answered some frequently asked customer questions below so that you can avoid incorrect measurement results in your plant.

-Minimum distances for mounting ultrasonic sensors in parallel
+Minimum distances for parallel mounting of ultrasonic sensors

-To prevent crosstalk, the minimum distances between ultrasonic sensors of the same type specified in the following illustrations must be observed.
-The specified values are intended as guidelines.
-They apply if the beam angles are aligned in parallel and the surfaces of the objects are at right angles to the beam angle axes.
-Otherwise, the required distance X must be determined through experimentation.
-This depends on the alignment, nature, and surface of the target objects being detected and located within the sound beam.
+To prevent mutual interference, the minimum distances between ultrasonic sensors of the same type specified in the following figures must be observed.
+The specified values are to be understood as guidelines.
+They apply if the beam angles are aligned parallel to each other and the surfaces of the objects are at right angles to the axes of the beam angles.
+Otherwise, the actual required distance “X” must be determined experimentally.
+This depends on the orientation, type and surface of the target objects to be detected which are located within the sound lobe.

 Minimum distances when mounting ultrasonic sensors opposite one another